|First Issued||15 February 1971|

 2008 - Matthew Dent

-The United Kingdom 2p coin was introduced on the 15 February 1971 with the introduction of a new decimal currency system.
+The United Kingdom 2p coin was introduced on 15th February 1971, with the creation of a new decimal currency system.
 The other two coins issued at this time were the 1/2p and 1p coins.

 The 2p coin is legal tender for amounts up to 20p.